dwnstr/vehicle-docs/docs/Carcols.md

 ### Standard Colors

+> Note: I have no idea why these RGB values seem to be RGBA values with arbitrary A values.
+Luckily, we don't really need them.

 | Color Name | Hex | RGB |
 | ---| ---| --- |
 | BlackGraphite | `0xFF0F0F0F` | 255, 15, 15, 15 |